 Normally I would've choosen 2 or 2,5 mm Balsa, but because of those doors, I've used 1,5 mm Balsa.

-will be 1,5 mm (just 2-3 mm smaller than
+Based on this decorative paper the boards will be 1,5 mm (just 2-3 mm smaller than this decoration paper has xD |

 I've cut the boards at random lengths because I'm going for the rustic look.
 Well, random meaning not one size, but multiple sizes from 6 to 10 cm ;)